glouppe/info8010-deep-learning/lecture10.md

 $$p(y|\mathbf{x}) = \mathcal{N}(y; \mu(\mathbf{x}), \sigma^2(\mathbf{x})),$$
 where $\mu(x)$ and $\sigma^2(\mathbf{x})$ are parametric functions to be learned, such as neural networks.

 Note: The Gaussian distribution is a modelling choice.
-Other parametric distributions can be used.
+Other parametric distributions will be discussed later.

 ---